 Jennifer Herrera Condry

 Born and raised in Harlem, New York, Jennifer is the daughter of Dominican immigrants.
 She worked for 22 years as a student affairs professional with a focus on multicultural student success before leaving to focus on building Juniper Creative Arts.
 During her 18 year tenure at Middlebury College, Jennifer led efforts for the retention and care of college students from marginalized identities and developed co-curricular programs to support student success, identity development and sense of belonging.
-She is a 200-hour certified Hatha Yoga practitioner, an energy worker with Level 3 certification in Healing Touch and Level 2 certification in the Usui System of Reiki Healing, and a spiritual herbalist.
+She is a 200-hour certified Hatha Yoga practitioner, a Reiki Master, and a spiritual herbalist.
 She holds an M.A. in Spanish linguistics from the Middlebury Language Schools and a B.F.A in art history and business from Hunter College.
 Jennifer is a creative director, concept designer, and visionary who facilitates creative place-making to foster community-building, personal expression, sense of belonging, and healing.

 Alexa Herrera Condry